FeatureBaseDB/featurebase-docs/docs/cloud/cloud-query/cloud-query-sample-db.md

 ### Ranking queries

-The following query is built using the PQL query language and is equivalent to a `GROUP BY` query.
+Return the top five hobbies from the `cseg` table using the PQL equivalent to a `GROUP BY` query.

-This query returns the top 5 hobbies from the `cseg` database.
 ```
 [cseg]TopK(hobbies, k=5)
 ```

-This query returns the top 10 values in the column with filtering on gender and hobby.
+Return the top 10 values in the `hobbies` column, while filtering on gender and hobbies:
 ```
 [cseg]TopK(hobbies, k=10, filter=Intersect(Row(sex=Female),Row(hobbies='Scuba Diving')))
 ```